-Note: Clerks Helpers/Utility Clerks do not have the option to cover their dependents.
-However, Clerk’s Helpers/Utility Clerks promoted to Clerk will become eligible to elect dependent coverage when promoted, if their promotion follows their sixth month of employment.
+Courtesy Clerks have the option to cover their children but not their spouse.
+Courtesy Clerks promoted to Clerk will become eligible to elect spousal coverage when promoted, if their promotion follows their twenty-fourth month of employment.
 For more information, call your local or the Fund Office.

 You must provide proof of your relationship.

-To enroll in medical coverage, complete an Enrollment Form and Payroll Deduction Authorization Form and return it to the Fund Office by the deadline noted in your enrollment materials.
+To enroll in medical coverage, complete an Enrollment form and return it to the Fund Office by the deadline noted in your enrollment materials.

 Overage dependents may elect COBRA Continuation Coverage if they are between the ages of 19 and 24 and are not full-time students or after they reach the age of 24 and are no longer eligible to extend their coverage as a full-time student.

-Contact the Fund Office for a complete information package on registered domestic partner or same sex spouse coverage, which will include specific tax information and all necessary paperwork for enrolling your registered domestic partner or same sex spouse and/or his/her children in the plan.
+Contact the Fund Office for a complete information package on registered domestic partner or spouse coverage, which will include specific tax information and all necessary paperwork for enrolling your registered domestic partner or spouse and/or his/her children in the plan.

 The Trust Fund’s medical plans coordinate with other employers’ health care plans to ensure that those plans share some of the cost of benefits for working families.
 The Fund’s plans require that if your working spouse or registered domestic partner is eligible for other health care coverage through his/her own employment, he/she must enroll in the best plans offered through that employer, even if those plans require payment of a premium by the spouse or registered domestic partner.